Voluntary Manslaughter vs. Murder

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Although voluntary manslaughter is a lesser homicide charge compared to murder, it is an extremely serious charge that could result in major prison time.
 Anytime you are facing time in prison, you need to act in your best interests by hiring a skilled criminal attorney for your defense.
-If you need more information, then you can start with a free case review by a Massachusetts attorney.
+Don't delay; find an experienced Massachusetts defense attorney today.

 Contact a qualified attorney.